eminSerin/eegAnalysis/HEP/preprocessing/v1.0/README.md

 5. Reject epochs with artifact
 6. ICA and component rejection
 7. Reference to average
-8.Segmentation regarding each condition and R-waves.
+8. Segmentation regarding each condition and R-waves.

 Since the minimum frequency of 0.5Hz is recommended for sufficent ICA performance (for detailed information; https://github.com/CSC-UW/csc-eeg-tools/wiki/Filtering-and-ICA), preprocessing v2.0 is recommended